Other Translations of Hebrews 12:22-29

-22 But you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
-You have come to thousands upon thousands of angels in joyful assembly, 23 to the church of the firstborn, whose names are written in heaven.
-You have come to God, the Judge of all, to the spirits of the righteous made perfect, 24 to Jesus the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel.
-25 See to it that you do not refuse him who speaks.
-If they did not escape when they refused him who warned them on earth, how much less will we, if we turn away from him who warns us from heaven?
-26 At that time his voice shook the earth, but now he has promised, "Once more I will shake not only the earth but also the heavens."
-27 The words "once more" indicate the removing of what can be shaken-that is, created things-so that what cannot be shaken may remain.
-28 Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe, 29 for our "God is a consuming fire."
+22 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to innumerable angels in festal gathering, 23 and to the assemblyOr church of the firstborn who are enrolled in heaven, and to God, the judge of all, and to the spirits of the righteous made perfect, 24 and to Jesus, the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel.
+25 See that you do not refuse him who is speaking.
+For if they did not escape when they refused him who warned them on earth, much less will we escape if we reject him who warns from heaven.
+26 At that time his voice shook the earth, but now he has promised, "Yet once more I will shake not only the earth but also the heavens."
+27 This phrase, "Yet once more," indicates the removal of things that are shaken--that is, things that have been made--in order that the things that cannot be shaken may remain.
+28 Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe, 29 for our God is a consuming fire.